 If you’re not sure whether these foods contain Vitamin D, then check the label.

 Although many people prefer to get their Vitamin D from natural sources, you may require a Vitamin D supplement.
-Talk to your doctor about supplement needs prior to starting one.
-You may need a supplement for a short period of time but can also focus on getting enough Vitamin D from other sources to stop this source.
-Regardless of the source, there are many benefits of maintaining Vitamin D levels so keep an eye on yours.
+Talk to your doctor about supplement needs before starting one.
+It’s not uncommon to need an accessory for a short period, but instead of relying on it for long-term relief, you should focus on getting enough Vitamin D from other sources.
+Regardless of the original, there are many benefits of maintaining Vitamin D levels, so keep an eye on yours.